hakanonal/treecounter/docs/journal.md

     - Ok we are getting somewhere by tweaking the pixel of the geo coded generator transform object from_origin.
     - Well!
 I think we properlly mapped the predicted trees on a real map. which is a huge achivement.
     - We will continue, on mapping multiple pictures and continue to explore on this...

+#### 19.01.2023

+- I will try to put multiple images on the map and see...
+    - Well I did that using my main notebook.
+I've even created seperate features so that I can hide and show individually.
+    - It is clear that the origin is same for at least 4 different images so slight changes on the predictions are hepening netween those ~4 images and after that it jumps to another origin.
+I am stuck at this point.